romzorus/karnaboo/README.md

 - [ ] have a single connexion to the database and pass its reference to the functions (instead of having each function create its own connexion each time)
 - [ ] add a functionality to ensure a host is only in one collection (ArangoDB allows documents to have the same _key if they are in different collections, meaning a host can appear as a client and as a DISS at the same time)
 - [ ] scripts to implement role on supported OSs
+- [ ] 9015 port for new hosts, 9016 port for known hosts

 *** Agent side ***
 - [ ] functions to make the local system act accordingly to its new role (change repositories, perform a mirroring of remote repositories...)
 - [ ] get a script and its parameters from the server, execute it and send the result back to the server

 *** Others ***
+- [ ] reorganize the code in a proper way, split the big functions, gather functions in specific files, improve readability
 - [ ] visuals for the "Principles" and "Usage" sections
 - [ ] comment the code
 - [ ] begin user documentation